How can PLM help you control the product lifecycle?

 • Configuration: the system enables you to manage product configurations, i.e. the multiple versions and variants of a product during its lifecycle.
 This ensures that the right product specifications are used over time, even if changes are made.

-• Integration with other systems: PLM systems are often integrated with other enterprise systems, such as ERP, PIM or supply chain management systems.
+• Integration with other systems: PLM systems are often integrated with other enterprise systems, such as ERP, ERP, supply chain management and ERP systems.
+PIMor supply chain management systems.
 This ensures consistent management of all data and processes.

 The product life cycle